GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 BettyCrocker.com reported the following metrics:

-- Of all Betty Crocker users with a browser compatible with the Wake Lock API, 3.5% of them enabled the feature (~127,000 users).
+- Of all Betty Crocker users with a browser compatible with the Wake Lock API, 3.5% of them enabled the feature immediately, making it a top-5 action.
-- The session duration for users who enabled the wake lock was 4min 18sec, versus 1min 38sec for users who did not.
+- The session duration for users who enabled the wake lock was 3.1× longer than for users who did not.
-- The bounce rate for users who enabled the wake lock was 21.85%, versus 56.51% for users who did not.
+- The bounce rate for users who enabled the wake lock was 50% lower for those using the wake lock feature.
-- During a one month time period, 27,563 users enabled the wake lock multiple times.
-- After enabling the wake lock, 1.43% of users intended to purchase ingredients (measured by coupon code clicks), versus 0.37% for all users.
+- Coupon clicks (one indicator of purchase intent) was about 300% higher for wake lock users compared to all users.

 ## Conclusions